-Team Effectiveness Score: 350
+Team Effectiveness

-General Description: This Construct captures employees' perceptions of the people within the organization that they work with on a daily basis to accomplish their jobs (the work group or team).
+General Description: The Team Effectiveness construct captures employees' perceptions of the people within the organization that they work with on a daily basis to accomplish their jobs (the work group or team).
 This construct gathers data about how effective employees think their work group is as well as the extent to which the organizational environment supports cooperation among employees.